Gareth Harris

 Qatari sheikh wins case against Phoenix Ancient Art over allegedly forged antiquity

-The New York- and Geneva-based gallery says it will appeal the case, brought by Sheikh Hamad Bin Abdullah al-Thani
+The New York- and Geneva-based gallery says it will appeal the ruling in the case brought by Sheikh Hamad Bin Abdullah al-Thani

 What’s on: Our pick of some of the best exhibitions to see during Art Dubai